-With the NFL season starting this week, a word easily associated with the sport is “concussion”.
+With the NFL season starting this week, a word easily associated with the sport is “concussions”.
 With over 270 cases occurring in the 2015 season, it is a great concern with many players over the course of their career.
 While 90% of concussions are sporting related, they are also common in car accidents and slip and falls.

-What is a concussion?
+What are concussions?
 A concussion is defined as a complex pathophysiological process that affects the brain, typically induced by trauma to the brain.
 It can be caused either by a direct blow to the head, or an indirect blow to the body, causing neurological impairments that may resolve spontaneously.
 The adult brain is a three pound organ that basically floats inside the skull.
 It is surrounded by cerebral spinal fluid, which acts as a shock absorber for minor impacts.
 When the brain moves rapidly inside the skull, a concussion has technically occurred.

 * Headache or a feeling of pressure in the head

 * Temporary loss of consciousness

 * Confusion or feeling as if in a fog

 * Appearing dazed

 Type of Tests for Concussions: Depending on symptoms, age, and the severity of the injury the emergency room may order some tests to be performed.
 Some of the most common include:

 * Neurological Test: a basic neurological exam in the ER assesses motor and sensory skills, the functioning of one or more cranial nerves, hearing and speech, vision, coordination, balance, mental status and changes in mood and behavior.

 * CT Scan: a CT scan is a specialized computerized X-ray that provides images of the brain and is sometimes used to look for suspected bleeding or swelling.